-Now consider an analogous control system, also shown in Figure 5.
+Now consider an analogous control system, also shown in Figure 3.
 The water tank system tries to keep the water level in the tank at a constant value when the faucet is turned on.
 There is a ball float connected to a stopper valve that moves up and down with the water level.
 When the ball float moves down, the stopper valve is open.
 When the ball float moves up, it lowers the stopper, closing the valve.
 The input scenario given to the prototype is a situation in which the ball float is lower than the proper water level, and the stopper valve is open and letting water into the tank from a larger water supply.
-The prototype maps the roles of the floating ball, tank water, level of the tank water, the proper water level, pulleys, the water supply, valve open process, and the liquid flow process in the water tank scenario to the sensor, room air, the temperature of the room, the set point, comparator, furnace, furnace on process, and the heat flow process in the home heating system respectively (as shown in the first chart of Figure 5).
-It retrieves state S1 as the closest reminding for the current situation, and projects the successive five future states the water tank scenario will get to as shown the third chart of Figure 5.
+The prototype maps distinct entities and processes between the water tank scenario and the home heating system respectively (as shown in the first chart of Figure 3).
+It retrieves state s1 as the closest reminding for the input, and projects five subsequent future states, as shown the third chart of Figure 3.